5eunji/Final-project-G3/README.md

 Take notes and ask about unfamiliar vocabulary.

-(2) Main Listening Activity: TTS Listening (15 minutes) 🎯 Objective: Improve listening comprehension and engagement.
+(2) Main Listening Activity: TTS Listening (15 minutes)

+🎯 Objective: Improve listening comprehension and engagement.

 📱 Activity:

 Play a TTS-generated narration of the story using pyttsx3 or an external TTS library.
 Provide a handout with comprehension questions for students to answer as they listen.

 👨‍🏫 Teacher's Role:

 Play the TTS narration.
 Pause after each section to ask comprehension questions and ensure understanding.

 👦👧 Students' Role:

 Listen actively and complete the comprehension questions.

 (3) Pair Listening: TTS Dialogues (10 minutes)

 🎯 Objective: Understand the dialogue between Romeo and Juliet through TTS.

 📱 Activity:

 Use TTS to play dialogue between Romeo and Juliet.
 Focus on tone, intonation, and expression.

 👨‍🏫 Teacher's Role:

 Play the TTS dialogues.
 Discuss how the characters’ emotions are conveyed through tone and intonation.

 👦👧 Students' Role:

 Listen carefully and discuss the emotions of the characters.

 2. 🎙 Speaking Activity (20 minutes)

-(1) Role-Playing Activity: Recreate the Scene (10 minutes) 🎯 Objective: Enhance speaking skills and practice expression through role-playing.
+(1) Role-Playing Activity: Recreate the Scene (10 minutes

+🎯 Objective: Enhance speaking skills and practice expression through role-playing.

 📱 Activity:

 Students use a recording app (e.g., Gradio Audio Recorder) to record their own dialogue as Romeo and Juliet.
 Encourage them to mimic the tone and emotion from the TTS examples.

 👨‍🏫 Teacher's Role:

 Assign roles and help students practice lines.
 Provide constructive feedback on pronunciation and intonation.

-👦👧 Students' Role:
+👦👧 Students' Role: 여기에 파이썬 코드 삽입하면 되는지?

 Practice and record their role-play.
 Listen to their recordings and refine their delivery.

 (2) Feedback and Sharing (10 minutes)

 🎯 Objective: Reflect on speaking performance and improve further.

 📱 Activity:

 Play back the recorded dialogues in class.
 Discuss areas for improvement and celebrate strong performances.

 👨‍🏫 Teacher's Role:

 Facilitate discussion and provide specific feedback.
 Highlight good examples of expression and clarity.

 👦👧 Students' Role:

 Share recordings and reflect on feedback.
 Set goals for future speaking improvement.